sedostheatre/sedos.co.uk/input/shows/2022-amadeus.md

 ---
 > I looked on astounded as from his ordinary life he made his art.
 We were both ordinary men, he and I. Yet from the ordinary he created Legends - and I from Legends created only the ordinary!

+**Music, genius, jealousy and revenge**

-**In the court of the Austrian Emperor Joseph II, Antonio Salieri is the established composer.
+Antonio Salieri is the established composer in the Austrian court.
 Enter the greatest musical genius of all time: Wolfgang Amadeus Mozart.
 Salieri has given himself to God so that he might realise his sole ambition, to be a great composer.
-Mozart is a foul-mouthed, graceless oaf who has that which is beyond Salieri’s envious grasp: genius.**
+Mozart is a foul-mouthed, graceless oaf, but he has something which is far beyond Salieri’s envious grasp: genius.

-A fictionalized account of the relationship between these two real life composers, Peter Shaffer’s *Amadeus* takes us on a wild ride through the trials and tribulations of genius, jealousy and revenge.
+Peter Shaffer’s award-winning fictionalised account of the relationship between these two real life composers is a story for all time.
+Presented in a way which reaches far beyond the play’s historical roots, this production of Amadeus takes the audience on a wild ride through the trials and tribulations of music, genius, jealousy and revenge.

-**Special offer:** book tickets for *A Midsummer Night’s Dream*, *Carrie: The Musical* and *Amadeus* simultaneously and receive 10% off.
-Discount will be automatically applied at the box office when booking all three shows in one transaction.

 *Amadeus* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 23 November-3 December 2022.